ietf-scitt/draft-steele-cose-merkle-tree-proofs/draft-steele-cose-merkle-tree-proofs.md

 ])
 ~~~~

-For some tree algorithms, like Quantum Ledger Data Base (QLDB), the direction is derived from the hashes themselves and both the index and direction can be left out in the path:
+For some tree algorithms, the direction is derived from the hashes themselves and both the index and direction can be left out in the path:

 ~~~~ cddl
 ; TODO: find a better name for this